🎧 [PLAYBACK: SOUND ON]

 It’s less a misunderstood masterpiece than a misinterpreted masterprank.

-That’s not entirely fair.
 What many initially mistook for incompetence was, more often than not, overcommitment to a bit the mainstream simply wasn’t in on.

 None of it was ever meant to be subtle.

-That’s the whole joke.
+That was the whole joke.

 The Satire Was Always the Point

-I’m not here to join the throngs of Film Bros anointing Showgirls “The Best Bad Movie Ever Made”—a take that flattens its contradictions and entirely misses the point.
+I’m not here to join the throngs of Film Bros anointing Showgirls “The Best Bad Movie Ever Made” — a take that flattens its contradictions and entirely misses the point.

 I’m here to remind you that Paul Verhoeven, one of cinema’s most brilliant and underappreciated satirical provocateurs, never made a film that wasn’t also a personal dare.
 Except Hollow Man.

-Thankfully, the naysaying crowd has shrunken over time—like those who still won’t admit that Die Hard is, and always has been, a Christmas movie.
-Showgirls, incidentally, is also a Christmas movie.
+Thankfully, the naysaying crowd has shrunken over time — like those who still won’t admit that Die Hard is, and always has been, a Christmas movie.
+Showgirls, incidentally, is *also* a Christmas movie.
 But that’s a conversation for another time.

 Even if you somehow wind up hating it, if you're at all serious about cinema, it's worth understanding what kind of powder keg led to this film’s coronation at the pinnacle of camp cult status.
 For the past quarter century, no other legendary misfire has burned so brightly.

-I can’t think of another studio picture this simultaneously luxe, chaotic, proudly tasteless—and, somehow, still... kinda brilliant.
+I can’t think of another studio picture this simultaneously luxe, chaotic, proudly tasteless — and, somehow, still... kinda brilliant.

 It’s a brazenly unique cinematic enigma.